-Jeremy Dale is the co-founder of OTRO, former VP of Worldwide retail for Microsoft and led Motorola’s Product (RED) Campaign in collaboration with Oprah and Bono.
-Dale is the punk rocker of business, a name he earned from Bono, after his crazy efforts, launching a Motorola store on Michigan Avenue in Chicago in only 12 days.
+Jeremy Dale is the co-founder of OTRO, former VP of Worldwide retail for Microsoft, and led Motorola’s Product (RED) Campaign in collaboration with Oprah and Bono.
+He was named the “punk rocker” of business from U2 frontman Bono, after his strategy for launching a Motorola store on Chicago’s Michigan Avenue in only 12 days.
+TWELVE DAYS!

-We discuss idea from his book The Punk Rock of Business, how to take risks that aren’t reckless, why companies are killing great ideas with endless bureaucracy, and why having a cause will define your business success.
+In an interview with Dale about his book, The Punk Rock of Business, he explains how to take risks that aren’t reckless, why companies are killing great ideas with endless bureaucracy, and why having a cause will define your business success.
 (And how to do it right)

-Dale does a great job at explaining why legendary brands should always have a cause and what the relationship to product and profit looks like.
-Also, how when the brand, product, and cause are aligned, that’s when movements start.
-We discuss is how long it takes to get projects done in corporate America and why much of the delay may be subconsciously linked to the fear of getting things wrong or missing a critical component.
-Most leaders are truly unaware of how forgiving the process is, and how embracing micro failures and quickly correcting, is the only true way to avoid macro failures.
+Dale also expands on how long it takes to get projects done in corporate America, and why much of the delay may be linked to the fear of getting things wrong or missing a critical component.
+Most leaders are unaware of how forgiving the failure can be.
+In fact, embracing micro failures and quickly correcting is the only true way to avoid macro failures.

-Dale’s whole ethos is to be more like a punk rock star in business than a stuffy business person.
-He enforces the behavior that we must stand out, be authentic, real and make no apologies for who we are, and what our business is about.
+Jeremy Dale’s whole ethos is to be more like a punk rock star in business than a stuffy business person.
+He tells me the behavior that allows leaders to stand out: be authentic, be real and make no apologies for who you are.
+This applies to your business as well.
 With the overwhelming majority of business-sameness out there today, the real authentic non-apologetic brands are the ones that get all the attention and stand out.

-You most certainly want to stand out, because in my personal opinion there is no 80/20 rule anymore, it’s more like a 90/10 rule.
-90% of companies suck and 10% do good work.
-If your company is blending in to stay safe, clients just assume you’re the same and suck like the rest of them.
-Go punk, shock some people and stand out.
+In my personal opinion, there is no 80/20 rule anymore, it’s more like a 90/5/5 rule.
+90% of companies suck and 5% are ok, and 5% truly pursue greatness.
+If your company is blending in to stay safe, clients may assume you suck like the rest of them.
+Jeremy Dale says to go punk-shock some people and stand out.

 More About Jeremy Dale